 This course is the first semester of Japanese.
-This elementary-level course is a study of the Japanese language and Japanese-speaking cultures, with emphasis on the development of communicative skills and basic structures.
-The course includes a study of fundamental grammar, idiomatic expressions, Hiragana and Katakana, and Kanji.
-Course combines in-class instruction and practice with self-paced study in the World Languages Resource Center.
+This elementary level course is a study of the Japanese language and Japanese-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+The course includes a study of fundamental grammar, idiomatic expressions, Hiragana and Katakana (Japanese alphabets).
+Course combines in-class instruction and practice with self-paced study in the Foreign Language Laboratory.
 This beginning-level course is for students with no previous coursework in Japanese.